pmbstyle/pmbstyle/README.md

 👋 Hi, I’m Slava Trofimov, a Full Stack Developer from Toronto.

-I have more than 12 years of experience as a Front End Developer and 2+ years as a Full Stack Developer.
+I'm working in the web development industry for more than 12 years and am familiar with all aspects of a website/app development cycle, from initial analysis and planning, creating wireframes to production deployment.

-I specialize in all aspects of web development from basic HTML/CSS/JS coding to creating full-scale web applications with rich REST API(Laravel/NodeJs/Vue3).
+I have strong JavaScript, Vue.js, REST, CSS/SCSS, and HTML5 skills.
+For the last several years I've gained wide experience with Laravel and PHP in general and worked on many Laravel+Vue.js/Nuxt.js projects as a Lead developer.

 📫 https://www.linkedin.com/in/slava-trofimov-a1b919128/